lsst-dm/dmtn-046/index.rst

 Sybase IQ
 ---------

-`Sybase IQ`_ is a commercial columnar database product by Sybase Corp.
+`SybaseIQ`_ (now SAP IQ) is a commercial columnar database product by Sybase Corp.
-`Sybase IQ`_ utilizes a “shared-everything” approach that designed to provide graceful load-balancing.
+`SybaseIQ`_ utilizes a “shared-everything” approach that designed to provide graceful load-balancing.
 We heard opinions that most of the good talent has left the company; thus it is unlikely it will be a major database player.